damianopetrungaro/golog/README.md

 # Note

-Golog doesn't hande key deduplication.
+Golog doesn't hande key deduplication by default.

 Meaning that